kevinrenskers/js-skeleton/README.md

 Looking into frameworks, libraries and build systems to use.
 Very much a work in progress.

+Each experiment will have a similar output, a very simple hello world page.
+They must all use a router to display the "home" page, have auto-reloading enabled in dev mode and produce minified ready-to-deploy producion builds with one command.

 ## Current branches with experiments

 * [ampersand-react-webpack](https://github.com/kevinrenskers/js-skeleton/tree/ampersand-react-webpack)